max-mapper/monu/readme.md

 </ul>

 ##### Adding Processes

-<p>In the 'config.json' file add processes to the 'processes' key.
+In the 'config.json' file add processes to the 'processes' key.
 The key must be a name (lowercase letters and hypens) and the value must be the launch command.
-For example:<p>
+For example:

 ```json
 {